department-of-veterans-affairs/schema-from-wsdl-maven-plugin/README.md

 Maven Plugin to extract an inline embedded schema found in specified WSDL(s).

+By default, this plugin will run during the `generate-resources` phase.

 Schema files will have the same name as the associated WSDL but with extension `.xsd`

 The parameter configuration portion of this Mojo is heavily based on `jaxws-maven-plugin`.